BartOtten/routex/docs/COMPARISON.md

 #### Customization

 **Cldr Routes**' design may establish certain limitations when it comes to adding new features or modifying existing behavior in Cldr Routes.
 Due to its tight integration with the `Cldr` and `Gettext` libraries new feature or change in behavior will likely need to align with the overall structure and functionality of `Cldr`.
-To implement a new feature or slightly different behavior downstream, developers typically need to clone the project.
-This can add complexity and require a deep understanding of it's code base.
+To implement a new feature or slightly different behavior downstream, developers typically need to fork the project.

 **Routex**, in contrast, simplifies the process of adding new features or modifying existing behavior.